distribution/distribution/docs/configuration.md

 | `ignore`  |no| Events with these mediatypes or actions are not published to the endpoint. |

 #### `ignore`

+The `ignore` contains the media types or actions to ignore.
+Either `ignoredmediatypes` or `mediatypes` must be given.

 | Parameter | Required | Description                                           |
 |-----------|----------|-------------------------------------------------------|
 | `mediatypes` |no| A list of target media types to ignore.
 Events with these target media types are not published to the endpoint. |